 Basically, ramen is hot menu.

-Ramen is made by boiling the noodle, filling a bowl with hot ramen soup and putting the boiled noodle into the bowl like hot udon or soba.
+Ramen is made by boiling the noodle, filling a bowl with hot ramen soup and putting the boiled noodle into the bowl.

 Ramen soup is very different from traditional Japanese soup.

-Basic soup is made by boiled chicken bone, pig bone, dried fish, green onion and other many vegitables and spices in water for some hours.
+Basic soup is made by boiling chicken bone, pig bone, dried fish, green onion and other many vegetables, a few fruits and spices in water for several hours.

 It is made from only pig bone and is white and thick soup.